The best hotels in Bruges

 Stay somewhere central and flat.
 Bruges has cobblestones everywhere, and pushing a stroller from Langestraat to the Markt is a workout.
 Crowne Plaza on Burg Square is the most family-practical option, with space, an elevator, and zero cobblestone drama between you and the main sights.

-Bruges's best neighborhoods
+Bruges's best hotel regions

 Bruges is small enough to walk everywhere, but where you sleep still matters.
 Prioritize the Canal District or the streets around Burg Square. you'll pay a bit more, but you'll actually feel like you're in Bruges.